 Your genealogical family tree

-Your genealogical pedigree, if you are diligent or lucky (or both!) can contain hundreds, even thousands of names and can go back countless generations.
+Your genealogical family tree, if you are diligent or lucky (or both!) can contain hundreds, even thousands of names and may go back several generations.
 You can include as many collateral lines as you want.
 You can add several sources to your findings, and these days you can even add media, including pictures and copies of the actual documents.
 Every time someone gets married or welcomes a new baby, you can add that to your chart.
-In short, there is no end to the amount of information that can make up your pedigree chart.
+In short, there is no end to the amount of information that can make up your genealogical family tree.

 Not so for your genetic pedigree.

 Your genetic tree contains only those ancestors for whom you have received some of their DNA.
 Lots of people were raised by someone other than a birth parent, whether they knew it or not, and whether they passed along that information to later generations.

 That said, you do not even have DNA from all of your genetic ancestors.
 Using some fancy math, we can calculate that the average generation in which you start to see that you have inherited zero blocks of DNA from an ancestor is about seven.
 But of course, most of us aren’t trying to figure out how much of our DNA we received from great-great-great grandma Sarah.
 Most of us just have a list of DNA matches and we are trying to figure out if we are all related to 3X great grandma Sarah.
 So how does that work?